cpyarger/Effin-Cookbook/docs/source/deserts/gingerbreadPeople.rst

 Mix Brown Sugar, Shortening, Molasses and Water
 Stir in remaning ingredients
-cover for at least 2 hours
+Cover for at least 2 hours
-heat oven to 350F
+Heat oven to 350F
-roll dough 1/2 inch thick on floured board cut with floured cookie cutters place 2 inches apart on lightly greased cookie sheets bake untul no indentations remain when touched (about 10-12 minutes) decorate as desired.
+Roll dough 1/2 inch thick on floured board
+Cut with floured cookie cutters
+Place 2 inches apart on lightly greased cookie sheets Bake untul no indentations remain when touched (about 10-12 minutes) Decorate as desired.
 (makes ~ 2 1/2 dozen)